deterministic-arts/DartsCLTools/README.md

  - **Function** `add-observer-to-chain` _observer_ _chain_ `&key` _test_ _key_ _identity_ &rarr; _result_ _found_

-   Add the given _observer_ to the chain, whose container cell is the given _chain_, i.e., to the list stored in _chain_'s `car`.
+   Add the given _observer_ to the chain, whose container cell is the given _chain_.
 If the observer is already present, the chain is not modified.

    This function tests for the presence of _observer_ by searching for an element _e_ in the observer list, whose key value (i.e.,